hdShang/arxiv-daily/docs/cs-RO/2025-10-27/papers/251023576v1-urbanvla-a-vision-language-action-model-for-urban-micromobility.md

 ---
 layout: default
-title: UrbanVLA: A Vision-Language-Action Model for Urban Micromobility
+title: "UrbanVLA: A Vision-Language-Action Model for Urban Micromobility"
 ---

 # UrbanVLA: A Vision-Language-Action Model for Urban Micromobility